mirza360/computational-graph-in-go/README.md

-# Neural Net Using Go
+# Computational Graph Using Go

 ## Instruction to run this code
 1. Install Go Compiler